 - You might consider bringing your laptop or tablet, as we expect to have wireless internet access at our dormitory and hotels.

 - Comfortable, rugged shoes for hiking and walking.
 We’ll be doing lots of walking and you’ll want to enjoy it.
 You walk a lot more when you are travelling than you normally do at home.
-Waterproof hiking boots are nice, but sneakers will work fine.
+Waterproof hiking boots will be appreciated in the rain forest.
 Rugged sandals are also a nice option -- I don't recommend flip-flops.
-There's lots of stuff in China that you wouldn't want to step in.
+There's lots of stuff in Peru that you wouldn't want to step in.
 Don't bring new shoes, as this is a recipe for lots of blisters!
 If you want to buy new shoes for the trip, get them early and start wearing them all the time to break them in before you go.

-- Necessary prescription medicines and the chemical names in case you need a refill in China.
+- Necessary prescription medicines and the chemical names in case you need a refill in Peru.

 - Women should bring their own feminine supplies.
 Tampons are difficult to find in China, and their feminine supplies are generally not of the quality we might expect or prefer.

 - A hat, sunglasses, and sunscreen.
 We will be outside in the sun a lot when we are being tourists.
 At high elevations, the sun's rays at UV rays are much stronger.

 - Insect repellant for the rainforest.
 Get the strong stuff and designate one long-sleeve shirt and pants to get sprayed up.

 - A small backpack for day trips and bus and airplane rides.

 - Kleenex mini-packs as most public bathrooms do not have toilet paper.